calculquebec/cq-formation-cip202/doc/en/gnu_parallel.rst

 GNU Parallel is used via the ``parallel`` command, which allows you to fully utilize a compute node's local resources by managing the execution of a **long list of small tasks**.
-It is a bit like the Slurm scheduler, but on a smaller scale and it is managing processes instead of job scripts.
+It is a bit like the Slurm scheduler, but on a smaller scale and managing processes instead of job scripts.

 .. figure:: ../images/gnu-parallel_en.svg